OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/style_guides/screencast/slides.md

 ---

-# Why styleguides should be automated
+# Why style guides should be automated

 - Code style is important, so it has to be enforced
 - Formatting is boring, so it should be automated
+- Could never manage to be consistent enough to not get any fake changes in version control
 - Manual formatting and discussions about it distract from important things

 ---

-# How to automate styleguides?
+# How to automate style guides?

 - Linters in your editor
 - Formatters in your editor